wallymathieu/Siffrorna-trehundratrettiotvaa/text.en.md

 Hold on a minute?
 --------------

 Fluorescent lighting flashes, flickers and varies in brightness.
-Like a soap bubble is stretched light between dirty dark yellow and a more diluted yellow.
+Like a soap bubble stretching light between dirty dark yellow and a more diluted yellow.

 I'm in the corridor C21.
 The door to a small patio is bolted to a sheet metal fittings.
-As usual, when only window separates me from the outside, I get an intense feeling of panic.
-It required that I hold in one of the sofas not to cry out.
-Surface window has no organic ahhs dry.
+As usual, when only a single pane of glass separates me from the outside, I get an intense feeling of panic.
+I need to grab hold of one the sofas not to cry out.
+There is a thin organic residue on the window.
 It looks like a creepy big clump of snot.

 I'm startled when I realize that the door on the other side of the patio is open.
-I'm starting to see the patio of what it used to.
+I'm starting to see what the patio is used as.
 Someone has planted onion and potato plants.
-Someone has therefore wanted to prevent the patio becomes a passage through to latch the door.
+Someone has therefore wanted to prevent that the patio becomes a passage, by a latch on the door.

 He's back
 ---------------